 Communicating reward to new and existing employees

-Explaining the staff benefits to new employees is an important part of their introduction to your organisation.
+Explaining the staff benefits and reward offer to new employees is an important part of their introduction to your organisation.
 Our guide communicating reward to new and existing employees can help you think about the different ways that you can do this.

 Communicating reward across a multi-generational workforce

 Today the pace of technology is faster than ever and there are lots of different ways to communicate your reward offer to staff.
 It's crucial that your reward offer suits a variety of staff and is relevant to them, and that your communication of this offer is also engaging for all staff.